leezhenghui/leezhenghui.github.io/_posts/2018-12-01-io-strategy-intro-to-libev-libeio.md

 * Kramdown table of contents
 {:toc .toc}

+It has been a little bit long time since my [last post](https://leezhenghui.github.io/io-strategy/2017/11/11/io-strategy-motivation.html) for this series.
+My apologize for the later update.

+Following my original plan, the 2nd post in this series should be an introduction of I/O models followed by recap the c10k problem, and after that we will explore some of well-used frameworks/products which developed by different programming languages to take a closer look from implementation perspective.
+Recently, I was invited to give a presentation on the topic of libev based eventloop in our team, this change my mind on the order, so we see this topic comes here.
+The content in this post is more suitable to the audiences who already have the backgroud knowledge of system I/O models(Blocking, Non-Blocking, Sync and Async), reactor pattern and some system programming experiences.

 ## Libev

 libev - a high performance full-featured event loop written in C